Table of Contents

 Step 1: Area Preparation

-Before beginning the installation process, you will need enough space for your connections.
-From your preferred plumber, get a quality gas line and an outlet.
-It is important to note that your plumber has to be licensed or else you risk purchasing counterfeits.
+Before beginning the installation process, make sure you have enough space for your connections.
+From your preferred vendor, purchase a quality gas line and an outlet.

 Step 2: Installing the Gas Range